Area of Focused Competence (AFC) Committees

 AFC committee responsibilities

-- Liaise with the National Specialty Society on educational issues and collaborate to ensure the sustained health of the discipline
+- Liaise with the national specialty society (NSS) on educational issues and collaborate to ensure the sustained health of the discipline.